azukaar/GuPM/readme.md

 </p>
 <br />
 <br />
 Global Universal Project Manager -- Package manager, CLI tool, and scripts for all your projects and your system.
-Whether you are a developer managing dependencies, or a sysadmin looking for your new toolbelt (bye bash!) you are among friends.<br />
+Whether you are a developer managing dependencies, or a sysadmin looking for your new toolbelt (bye bash!) you are among friends.
+[Check the Wiki for documentation.](https://github.com/azukaar/GuPM/wiki) <br />
 <br />

  * ⏱ **Fast**.
 Written in native code, with real multi-threading.